 Assistant Professor, Director of Imaginaries Lab, Chair of Design Studies

 Dr Dan Lockton is an interaction designer, researcher and Assistant Professor in the School of Design at Carnegie Mellon.
 His research centers on people's interactions with technology and the designed world, and how that affects the way we think, act, and understand.
-Dan directs the new Imaginaries Lab and is Chair of Design Studies in the School of Design.
-Dan is also a Faculty Affiliate of the CMU Scott Institute for Energy Innovation, and a visiting tutor at the Royal College of Art, London.
+Dan leads the new Imaginaries Lab and is Chair of Design Studies in the School of Design.
+Dan is also a Faculty Affiliate of the CMU Scott Institute for Energy Innovation, a visiting tutor at the Royal College of Art, London, and a Fellow of the Royal Society of Arts.

-Since joining CMU in August 2016, Dan has taught the undergraduate classes Play Lab, Environments Studio IV, Persuasion, the PhD seminar Researching By Design, MDes Seminar III (Advanced Interaction & Service Design Concepts), and a Master's level elective in Experimenting with Design.
+Since joining CMU in August 2016, Dan has taught the undergraduate classes Play Lab, Environments Studio IV, Persuasion, Research Methods, the PhD seminar Researching By Design, MDes Seminar III (Advanced Interaction & Service Design Concepts), and a Master's level elective in Experimenting with Design.
 He currently advises three PhD candidates at CMU (and two at the RCA in London) as well as MDes thesis students and undergraduate and graduate independent study projects.